reubence/reubence/README.md

 I am a Data Scientist by training and Full-Stack Developer by passion who specialises in creating thoughtful experiences for brands.
 (Also a self-proclaimed Designer)

 In my swiss army knife of FullStack skills, React is my sharpest blade.
-With over 2 years of experience in React, I've contributed to open-source communities and startups alike, and so far, thankfully nothing has fallen apart.
+With 3+ years of experience in React, I've contributed to open-source communities and startups alike, and so far, thankfully nothing has fallen apart.

 From here on out, it's just Onwards and Upwards 🚀